 The ticket prices for a seat at this theatre differ depending on the genre of the play being put on.

 The Seminarni Zahrada is the seminary garden in Cesky Krumlov.
-It is also the first attraction you will encounter when walking into town from the bus station.
+It is also the first attraction you will encounter when walking from the bus station into town.

 It is one of the viewpoints that are among the best in all of Cesky Krumlov.
 As a result, this is one of the most popular spots for those Instagram-worthy shots.

 In fact, it provides people with the best photo opportunity in the Old Town.
-This spot is near the Regional Museum and shows off a magnificent view of the castle.
+This spot is near the Regional Museum and offers a magnificent view of the castle.

-The Egon Schiele Art Centre is also a very popular attraction at Cesky Krumlov.
+The Egon Schiele Art Centre is also a popular attraction.
 It shows off the many talented artists of the Czech Republic, for example, Janz Franz, Ivana Lomova, and Egon Schiele himself.

-Schiele was an Austrian artist whose work is known for its distorted human figures and provocative nudes.
+Schiele was an Austrian artist known for its distorted human figures and provocative nudes.
 The year 2023 marks the 30th anniversary of the Egon Schiele Art Centre being opened to the public.

 The Vltava River is the longest in the Czech Republic.
 The river also cuts the town of Cesky Krumlov in two parts.
-In fact, the city’s historic centre is located on the banks of this river.
+The city’s historic centre is located on the banks of this river.

 A boat trip down the Vltava River is one of the most perfect things to do in Cesky Krumlov.
 You can also book a dinner cruise that passes through the Vltava River.